12 Day Itinerary - 9 Days Climbing: $5,960

-Lemosho is a slightly longer route, which allows you to acclimatize to the altitude, and extra time to enjoy the spectacular environment.
+Lemosho is a slightly longer route, which allows you to acclimatize to the altitude, and take extra time to enjoy the spectacular environment.
 Lemosho is one of the more scenic routes up Kilimanjaro and does not require a midnight summit climb.
-On the 12-day climb we prefer to summit during daylight hours to enjoy the views, the warmer weather, and to avoid the crowds in the early morning at the summit.
-We approach from the west.
+On the 12-day climb we sleep in the crater and refer to summit during daylight hours to enjoy the views, the warmer weather, and to avoid the crowds in the early morning at the summit.

 After arriving at Kilimanjaro airport, you check into the hotel.
-We spend two nights in Moshi allowing you time to regenerate and meet with your guides as they give you a detailed climb orientation and gear check.
+We spend two nights in Moshi allowing you time taking it easy and getting to know your guides as they give you a detailed climb orientation and gear check.

 9,170-ft/2,795-m • 2.5 miles/4 km • 3 hours

 In places the vegetation is so untouched that it grows right across the trail.
 The flora and fauna are richer here than on the other more popular routes through the rain forest.
-Our first camp is in the rain forest at Mti Mkubwa (Big Tree).
+In the tree canopy look for the purple flash of the Hartlaub's Turaco, as well the black and white Colobus monkeys.
+We camp in the rain forest at Mti Mkubwa (Big Tree).

 11,500-ft/3,505-m • 5.2 miles/8.4 km • 7-8 hours

 After breakfast we leave the glades, and start climbing towards the heath and moorland zone.
 We traverse the steep ridge into the Shira Caldera, a high altitude desert plateau.

 Shira is the third of Kilimanjaro's volcanic cones - now eroded - and is filled with lava flow and eons of silt from Kibo Peak.
 Weather and volcanic action have decimated the crater rim.
 Today you get your first views of Kibo peak.